-A study presented at the American Heart Association (AHA) in Las Vegas states that a flavonoid in oranges known as hesperidine proven to effectively improve blood vessel function and help reduce the risk of heart disease.
-Hesperidin is a specific flavonoid found in sweet oranges and lemons that the hesperidin content can reach > 14% net weight4.
+A study presented at the American Heart Association (AHA) in Las Vegas states that a flavonoid in oranges known as hesperidin proven to effectively improve blood vessel function and help reduce the risk of heart disease.
+Hesperidin is a specific flavonoid found in sweet oranges and lemons that the hesperidin content can reach > 14% net weight.4

-Hesperidin is most common found in young and green oranges, the concentration increases during storage.
+Hesperidin is most commonly found in young and green oranges, the concentration increases during storage.
 The distribution of hesperidin in the citrus fruits is spread over each layer and in large quantities can be isolated from the skin.
-In the ripe oranges, high concentrations of hesperidin can be found on the inner layers of orange rind and segmented membranes, whereas in lower concentrations can be found in juice and seed vesicles4.
-The mechanism of hesperidin is estimated by three pathways: inhibition of HMGCoA reductase and ACAT enzyme activity, expression stimulation and transcription of LDL receptor gene, and inhibition of apoprotein B secretion by hepatocyte cells478.
+In the ripe oranges, high concentrations of hesperidin can be found in the inner layers of orange rind and segmented membranes, whereas in lower concentrations can be found in juice and seed vesicles.4 There are three possible mechanisms of action of hesperidin: inhibition of HMG-CoA reductase and ACAT enzyme activity, expression stimulation and transcription of LDL receptor gene, and inhibition of apoprotein B secretion by hepatocyte cells.^{4,7,8}

-The high potency possessed by Pacitanese orange sweet peel, it will be very useful for the community if experimental research is done, especially about the effect of giving Pacitanese sweet orange to lipid profile.
+The high potency possessed by Pacitanese orange sweet peel, it will be beneficial for the community if experimental research is done, especially about the effect of giving a Pacitanese sweet orange to lipid profile.